hillhacks/website/faq.md

 How cold will it be up there?
 : In general it will be around 25°C during the day and around 15°C at night.
-  Note that we are around 2000 metres above mean sea level, temperatures often fall below 10°C. On the other hand they have been known to rise above to 30°C too.
+  Note that we are around 2000 meters above mean sea level, temperatures often fall below 10°C. On the other hand they have been known to rise above to 30°C too.
 Weather varies, but it isn't monsoon season, so it (probably) won't rain too much.